singaround/songbook/songs/A-Long-Time-Ago.md

 So Noah took the dog, stuck its nose in the hole,

-And ever since then, the dog\'s nose has been cold.
+And ever since then, the dog's nose has been cold.

 It's a long, long time, and a very long time,